top of page

 Jewish Learning Fellowship 2.0 (JLF 2.0)

 For those who have completed JLF, we offer opportunities to continue the learning experience with JLF 2.0.
+There are two options for JLF 2.0 this semester.
+JLF 2.0 runs for 8 sessions.

 JLF 2.0: Sex, Love, & Relationships is a conversational experience that explores Jewish ideas about gender, sexuality, intimacy, and sexual ethics through a broad range of sources in Jewish thought in a way that honors our minds and bodies and respects our position as modern, thoughtful adults.
 We'll discuss questions like: What’s sex got to do with being Jewish?
 How does Judaism understand consent, hookup culture, and sexuality?
 How might Jewish values be at the table when I am making decisions about intimacy?
 We make no claims about the “right” way to practice or not to practice Judaism.
 Our job is to provide you time and space to consider the questions and find your own place.